Karrock/Skelerex-Bot/README.md

 ## Troobleshooting as developper

-- My token for server is obviously hidden, if you want to add yours juste add a file called ".env" with this structure.
+- My token for server is obviously hidden, if you want to add yours juste add a file called .env with this structure.
 `bot_token = [MY_TOKEN]`
 - You will need some gems to properly use this bot for this juste install bundler and use it.
+- To use Nokogiri it is necessary to run this command :
+`sudo apt-get install libxml2 libxml2-dev libxslt libxslt-dev`